Kansas City Chiefs assistant coach Britt Reid under investigation following car crash that left child with life-threatening injuries - KION546

 Kansas City Chiefs assistant coach Britt Reid, son of head coach Andy Reid, was involved in a multi-vehicle crash Thursday night that sent two young children to the hospital.

-Police said a Chevy Impala was disabled on the ramp, and the driver called family members for assistance.
-His family members arrived and parked their Chevy Traverse south of the disabled car.
+Police said a Chevrolet Impala was disabled on the ramp, and the driver called family members for assistance.
+His family members arrived and parked their Chevrolet Traverse south of the disabled car.
 A Dodge Ram truck struck both vehicles.
-A 4-year-old and 5-year-old in the Traverse were transported to a local hospital, with the 5-year-old sustained life threatening injuries, police said.
+A 4-year-old and 5-year-old in the Traverse were transported to a local hospital, with the 5-year-old sustaining life-threatening injuries, police said.

 The condition of the children was unknown Friday night.
 The drivers of the Impala and Traverse were not injured, police said.

-The driver of the truck sustained non-life threatening injuries and was being investigated for impairment, according to the police incident report.
+The driver of the Dodge Ram sustained injuries that were not life-threatening and was being investigated for impairment, according to the police incident report.

 The officer conducted a field-sobriety test and observed signs of impairment, the warrant states.